 If you really don’t believe hypnotherapy works then you are probably best choosing a different sort of therapy, as belief plays a part in making changes happen.

-Having said that if you’re not sure or sceptical then a good hypnotherapist can work with that and help to show you how it can work for you.
+Having said that if you’re not sure or sceptical or even just a little bit curious about it then a good hypnotherapist can work with that and help to show you how it can work for you.